canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 When playing a content with multiple keys, you might instead not care that much if a key is refused or if the license-fetching logic fails.
-What you can just do is to remove the quality for which we could not obtain a key and to instead fallback on another, decipherable, quality.
+What you can just do is to remove the quality for which we could not obtain a key and to instead fall back to another, decipherable, quality.

 That's exactly what the RxPlayer does, when the right options are set: